Tresre/miniplayer/README.md

 ## Embed

-Use this code if you want to embed the music player on your site.
+Use this code if you want to embed the music player on your site without forking.

 ```
 <style>